Extreme diagonally and antidiagonally symmetric alternating sign matrices of odd order: Characterization of the partition function

 \begin{prop} The partition function $Z_{n}(u_1,\ldots,u_n;u_{n+1})$ and its two refinements $Z_n^{\uparrow}, Z_n^{\downarrow}$ are invariant when simultaneously replacing $(u_1,\ldots,u_{n+1})$ with $(\bar u_1, \ldots, \bar u_{n+1})$ and interchanging left and right boundary constants, i.e., $\alpha_L \leftrightarrow \alpha_R, \beta_L \leftrightarrow \beta_R, \gamma_L \leftrightarrow \gamma_R, \delta_L \leftrightarrow \delta_R$. \end{prop}

-\begin{proof} This follows from reflecting the configuration in the vertical symmetry axis as the reflection causes for each individual vertex the replacement of the label by its reciprocal and, for boundary weights, the interchanging of respective left and right boundary constants. \end{proof}
+\begin{proof} This follows from reflecting the configuration in the vertical symmetry axis as the reflection causes for each individual vertex the replacement of the label by its reciprocal and, for boundary weights, the interchanging of respective left and right boundary constants \ilse{(which is precisely the fact displayed at the third bullet point after Table~\ref{weights})}. \end{proof}

 Finally, $Z_n, Z^{\uparrow}_n, Z^{\downarrow}_n$ are Laurent polynomials in $u_1,u_2,\ldots,u_{n+1}$ that are even in each $u_i$, $i=1,\ldots,n$.
 We need the following notion: Suppose $\sum_{i=o}^{d} a_i u^i$ is a Laurent polynomial in $u$, and $a_o \not=0, a_d \not=0$.
 Then $d$ is the \emph{degree} of the Laurent polynomial and $o$ is its \emph{order}.